 Talcher Thermal Power Station

 Located in the Angul district of Odisha, this coal based thermal power plant has the installed capacity of generating 3,000 megawatts of electricity.
-The power plant has a total of six operational 500 megawatts units.
+The power plant have six operational 500 megawatts units.

 Commissioned in 1968, this thermal power plant is the oldest in the state.
 Recently it also has been ranked among the best power plants in the county to achieve the highest ever power generation in a single day.